dmil/test/README.md

 # test
 Check to see if hashes are equal.
-More stuff.
+More stuff...